Learn everything you need to know about the integrated Flipsnack statistics.

 There are other reports available, including an overall summary, as well as a timeline report that contain the same type of data, just presented in 2 different formats:

-Impressions - counted instantly every time any of your flipbooks is accessed through an embed or a Flipsnack URL visit.
+Impressions - counted instantly every time your flipbooks are accessed through an embed or a Flipsnack URL visit.

-Bottom line: views are an indicator of a person being engaged at a basic level with publications.
+Bottom line: views indicate a person's engagement at a basic level with publications.

 Average time spent - average for the total time spent reading your flipbooks